 There is no stretch in either of these fabrics unless mixed with elastane/spandex so when you’re wanting to buy a new pair of jeans try to choose a pair that is made of 100% cotton or the highest percentage you can for a more flattering look.
 Jeans not your thing?
 We also love a denim dress or urbanize your look with a denim jacket..

 Linen, like cotton, is durable and breathable, which is why linen trousers are so great for holiday wear and sunnier climes.
 It is twice as strong as cotton but is less supple so is used a lot in tailored styles.

 Linen is a very structured fabric that will skim over your lumps and bumps rather than hugging them – we’re onto a winner here!

 The process of making linen is very labor intensive so you can expect that clothes that are made from pure linen are on the expensive side and this means that a large number of mass-produced linen products are made with a linen mix.

 Did you know that the best linen is produced in Normandy, France or Flanders and Belgium?
-The best linen mills are in the Biella region of Italy.
+Yet the best linen mills are in the Biella region of Italy.

-Up until writing this guide to fabrics blog, we thought that modal was a synthetic fibre.
-It turns out that we were wrong; modal is a cellulose fibre from the wood chips of a beech tree, yes you read that right, modal is made of tree!
+Up until writing this guide to fabrics blog, we thought that modal was a synthetic fiber.
+It turns out that we were wrong; modal is a cellulose fiber from the wood chips of a beech tree, yes you read that right, modal is made of tree!

-Modal is a soft, stretchy fibre often compared to cotton or viscose.
+Modal is a soft, stretchy fiber often compared to cotton or viscose.
 It has a softer drape than cotton, which is a good look for fuller figures and is more durable than viscose.

 Another win for modal over viscose is that whilst both are breathable, modal is also water absorbent.